johnchen93/ProteinClusterTools/README.md

 fair-esm
 proteinclustertools
 ```
-If the above was in a 'req.txt' file.
-Then the following can be used to install.
+The following command can then be used to install.
 ```
 pip install -r req.txt
 ```